ml-struct-bio/cryodrgn/README.md

 Notes:

-[1] By default, volumes are generated at K-means cluster centers with K=20.
+[1] By default, volumes are generated at k-means cluster centers with k=20.
 Note that we use k-means clustering here not to identify cluters, but to efficiently provide a diverse sample of structures that cover the latent space.
-For clustering of the latent space, we recommend performing this analysis in the jupyter notebook, using your favorite clustering algorithm (https://scikit-learn.org/stable/modules/clustering.html).
+For clustering of the latent space, we recommend performing this analysis in the jupyter notebook using your favorite clustering algorithm (https://scikit-learn.org/stable/modules/clustering.html).

-[2] The `cryodrgn analyze` command chains together a series of calls to `cryodrgn eval_vol` and analysis that are provided as scripts that can be run separately for more flexibility.
+[2] The `cryodrgn analyze` command chains together a series of calls to `cryodrgn eval_vol` and scripts that can be run separately for more flexibility.
 The scripts are located in the `analysis_scripts` directory within the source code.

 ### Generating additional volumes